 Over 35% of contact centers have already started using cloud technology.

 That’s not surprising—cloud-based contact centers are more effective, scalable, and cheaper than standard solutions developed on-premises.
-Read on to see what a cloud contact center is and how it can improve your business along with all the customer interactions.
+Read on to see what a cloud contact center is and what CX challenges it addresses and improves.

 What is a Cloud Contact Center?